-The nurses are usually very lovely and can generally tell by looking at your details that it’ll be your first one, if not, just tell them.
+The nurses are usually very lovely and can generally tell by looking at your details that it’s your first one, if not, just tell them.
 They’ll probably talk you through everything that’s going to happen.
 My nurse was so lovely and really put me at ease.

 Once you’ve talked through the process, she’ll leave you to take your trousers and pants off.
 I generally wear a skirt so I can keep it on and not feel so exposed!!
 You then lie on the bed and cover yourself with a towel and wait for her to come back in.

-Once she’s back in the room, she’ll general tell you what’s going to happen next; if she doesn’t, just be brave and ask; unless you’re one of those women who really don’t want to know!
+Once she’s back in the room, she’ll generally tell you what’s going to happen next; if she doesn’t, just be brave and ask, unless you’re one of those women who really don’t want to know!

 The nurse will ask you to put your feet together and flop your knees out (so your legs are making a diamond shape).
-She’ll remove the speculum out of the packaging and use lube to allow it to go in easily.
+She’ll then remove the speculum out of the packaging and use lube to allow it to go in easily.
 The speculum is made of plastic and keeps your vag nice and open while she’s taking the swab.
-The plastic and lube are cold and it’ll probably make you wanna clamp up, if you can try and take deep, calm breaths to help keep your body nice and relaxed.
+The plastic and lube are cold and it’ll probably make you wanna clamp up!
+If you can, try and take deep, calm breaths to help keep your body nice and relaxed.

-Once she’s cranked the speculum open, she’ll take the swab out of the packaging and look right to the back of your vag for the cervix.
-My cervix seemed to be hiding right at the back (which happens a lot to women) so she had to toddle off and find a longer one … while I was still spread-eagled, mostly naked and still with a lubey speculum stuck in me!!
-Stupid shy cervix!!
-I think it’s because I was clenching, because when she put the speculum in, I thought I was going to do a wee!!
+Once she’s cranked the speculum open, she’ll take the swab out of the packaging and look right to the back of your vag for your cervix.
+Mine seemed to be hiding right at the back (which happens a lot to women) so she had to toddle off and find a longer swab.

 Anyhoo, when she came back, she managed to take the swab.
-It didn’t really hurt, but it did feel a bit weird and again I had that “need to pee” feeling 🙁 Once she’d finished poking around, she carefully took the speculum out and left me to get dressed in private.
-Once you’re decent, she’ll have a quick chat with you about the procedure and send you on your merry way.
-I immediately popped to the loo as I still felt pretty “lubey” down there and it was nice to have a wee and a freshen up before going to work … No one needs to feel “lubey” all day 😀
+It didn’t really hurt, but it did feel a bit weird and I had that “need to pee” feeling for a brief second 😐 Once she’d finished poking around, she carefully took the speculum out and left me to get dressed in private.
+Once I was decent, she had a quick chat with me about the procedure and sent me on my merry way.
+I immediately popped to the loo as I still felt a little “lubey” down there and it was nice to have a wee and a freshen up before going to work … No one needs to feel “lubey” all day 😀

 The results generally take 14 days to come back and you’ll receive the results in the post.
 Your GP will also get a copy.

-My first results came back abnormal and said that there were borderline or low-grade changes so instead of having another test in three years, I’d have to have one the next year.
-The results just meant that although there were some abnormal ceels found, they were so close to being normal, no further intervention was necessary 🙂
+My first results came back abnormal and said that there were borderline or low-grade changes so instead of waiting another three years to have my next one, I had to have one the next year.
+The results just meant that although there were some abnormal cells found, they were so close to being normal, no further intervention was necessary 🙂

 When I went for my smear test a year later, everything was absolutely fine and I’m now back to having them every 3 years.